bdebruyn/SafetySystem/SafetySystms/src/SafetyRules/doc/README.md

 ```
 .
-├── SafetyRules.h              # Header‑only implementation (SUT)
+├── src/SafetyRules/include/SafetyRules/SafetyRules.h   # Header‑only implementation (SUT)
-├── StartChart.plantuml        # Specification model (source of truth)
+├── doc/StartChart.plantuml                             # Specification model (source of truth)
-└── Test_SafetyRules.cpp       # GoogleTest suite (LLM‑generated)
+└── tests/Test_SafetyRules/Test_SafetyRules.cpp         # GoogleTest suite (LLM‑generated)
 ```

 ---

 ### Author’s Note

 This README was generated to accompany an LLM‑assisted testing exercise.
-If you want this report to include **actual numeric coverage tables**, add a `CMakePresets.json` profile with coverage flags and a post‑test step that runs `llvm-cov report` (or `gcovr`) and writes results to `coverage/`.
+A PDF version of the metrics and the gcov file can be found under doc/index.html.pdf and doc/SafetyRules.h.html.pdf.